Clare–Kilkenny hurling rivalry: 1997-1999: Clare's golden years

 After an absence of sixty-five years, Clare and Kilkenny renewed their rivalry on 10 August 1997 in the All-Ireland semi-final.
 Ger Loughnane's Clare were at their peak during this time while Kilkenny were going through a period of transition and had worked their way through the new "back door" system.
 "The Cats" were hit in advance of the match by the withdrawal of Michael Phelan and Liam Simpson.
 The final quarter showed both teams at their best.
 Apparently gone, Kilkenny trailed by seven points but a glorious solo goal by D. J. Carey cut the margin.
 Carey was brought into the game much more after this goal, however, after being switched to mark Frank Lohan the Kilkenny forward's threat was nullified.
 The finals core of 1–17 to 1-13 saw Clare record their first and only defeat of Kilkenny.

 Two years late on 15 August 1999 it was Clare who had worked their way through the "back door" to face Kilkenny in the All-Ireland semi-final.
 It was a last hurrah for a Clare team who had brought a new level of fitness to the championship over the previous four championship seasons, while for Kilkenny it was the beginning of their own golden era.
-There was a sense that the Clare team was in decline but it took a powerful display from Kilkenny to prove it.
+There was a sense that the Clare team was in decline but it took a display from Kilkenny to prove it.
 Clare had hauled themselves back into contention after a goal from Stephen McNamara at the start of the final quarter but three minutes later, DJ Carey effectively closed the book with a fine goal of his own.
-The final score of 2–14 to 1-13 sent Kilkenny into the All-Ireland final, while it effectively brought the curtain down of Clare's greatest era.
+The final score of 2–14 to 1-13 sent Kilkenny into the All-Ireland final, while it effectively brought the curtain down of Clare's era.